elizobo/LR_tutorial/index.md

 <br/>
 __Assumption 2.
 The response variable is binomial__

 Currently we only have *cone abundance* data.
 We will make a new response variable column, *cone presence*.
-Presence will be indicated by 1 and absence by 0.
+Cone presence will be indicated by 1 and cone absence by 0.

 ```r
 # Make abundance into P/A data